putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 He could hear the creatures chattering, giving orders, fanning out around him.
 Soon they surrounded the dump.
 Did they know he was in here?
 Were they just waiting?
 Had they lost him?
 It didn’t really matter.
 They’d already closed in on him from all sides, trapping him in the middle.
 He continued to thrash ahead through the muck and filth.
 He had to get back to solid ground if he was to have any chance.

 It was an arduous, horrifying path.
 He had to stop himself from wretching several times.
 His splashing about was noisy enough as it was.
 By now the slimy gunk was up to his knees.
 Every step was a labor.
 He managed to wrench a foot loose, step forward, only to have it sink into the mingling slop.
-He had to pull grab his leg and hoist his other foot from the sucking mire.
+He had to pull, grab his leg and hoist his other foot from the sucking mire.
 Step after step.
 Wallowing and pulling himself forward.
-He felt as if each step would be the one that would pull him down and in.
+He felt as if each step would be the one that would drag him down and in.
 The one to trap him.
 The one with no bottom.
+But still he moved onward.

 As the muck began to clear up, he felt a tree branch fall into his grasp, low enough to pull himself to  shore.
 Soon he was at the base of a tree.
 It was either only a few years old or its proximity to the dump has stunted it.
 But it was mercifully small compared to the towering giants that dominated this world.
 Climbing up was stupid, he knew.
+He would be trapped for sure.

 But he couldn’t head into the woods teeming with those creatures.
 He would hide.
 He would wait.
 Catch his breath.
 He leapt, and leapt and leapt and caught the branch.
 He swung up and looped over it with his feet.
 Soon he was standing on it.
 He climbed the next branch, and the next and the next, up and up.

 His vantage point gave him glimpses of what was unfolding below and around him, but not much.
 He straddled a branch, wet and covered in muck.
 The smell was still overwhelming.
-He could hear splashes as some of the creatures waded into the muck of the dump.
+He could hear splashes as some of the creatures waded into the dump.
 Occasional laughs punctuated darkness.
 Those things kept up their capering even while wallowing in filth!

 From his treetop hiding place, he could occasionally glimpse the creatures moving in and out of patches of light.
 Furry splotches in golden patches of illumination.
 That was all he could see with his own eyes.
 His helmet and its sensors was long gone.
 The spectral glimpses did show one fact: The swamp was slowing their progress.
 Their short legs and awkward movements left them struggling to move at times.